Folk art of Taiwan

 Carving, depicting a Taiwan blue magpie (Urocissa caerula).
 This bird is described elsewhere on this page.
 (Photo copyright © by Kaj Halberg)

 This owl-like monster, exhibited in front of the Fushing Temple in Xiluo, carries a sign which says: ‘I am an eared animal.
-If you touch me, you will burn your skin.’ – This monster is killed symbollically during Chinese New Year’s Eve by igniting thousands of firecrackers around it.
+If you touch me, you will burn your skin.’ – This monster is killed symbolically during Chinese New Year’s Eve by igniting thousands of firecrackers around it.
 (Photo copyright © by Kaj Halberg)

 This dead tree in the village of Chingliao, near Chiayi, has been ‘adorned’ with rusted metal parts.
 (Photo copyright © by Kaj Halberg)